redballoonsecurity/ofrak/docs/user-guide/patch-maker/user-guide.md

 ---

 ### PatchMaker steps
-Compile the patch source using OFRAK PatchMaker, after defining the program attributes, toolchain and symbols we wish to re-link to the target-under-analysis.
+Compile the patch source using OFRAK PatchMaker, after defining the arch info, toolchain and symbols we wish to re-link to the target-under-analysis.

 This is composed of a few steps in itself, which are:
-- Define the `ProgramAttributes` dataclass, which specifies the target CPU, ISA, etc.;
+- Define the `ArchInfo` dataclass, which specifies the target CPU, ISA, etc.;
 - Define the `ToolchainConfig` dataclass, which specifies toolchain configuration parameters, such as optimization flags, reloc flags, etc.;
+- Initialize a `Toolchain` with the arch info and toolchain config;
-- Initialize `PatchMaker` with the toolchain variant to use (LLVM, GCC, vbcc and version) and the symbol addresses to re-link, which in;
+- Initialize `PatchMaker` with the toolchain and the symbol addresses to re-link, which in;
 - Define the `BOM` (Batch of Objects and Metadata) dataclass to include the source file with the `uppercase_and_print` patch;
 - Define the `PatchRegionConfig` dataclass describing the object files of the patch; then finally,
 - Compile the patch into a `FEM` (Final Executable and Metadata) object.

 First, certain information needs to be known ahead of time:

-#### Program attributes
+#### ArchInfo
 Specify the CPU / ISA related parameters of the binary-under-analysis:
 ```
-dataclass ProgramAttributes:
+dataclass ArchInfo:
   isa:        InstructionSet
   sub_isa:    Optional[SubInstructionSet]
   bit_width:  BitWidth